UltraMessaging/msg_id_histo/README.md

 and counts the number of ocurrences of the different types of logs, keyed by the message ID (e.g. "Core-0001-1:").

+It will also print the text of the message - the first instance it finds.
+For example, if a DRO log file contains a series of Core-6259-2: route discovery messages with different IP addresses, they will all be counted towards the Core-6259-2: total, and the displayed text will be from the first instance found.

 The tool is simple,
 but I have used it enough times that I think it deserves its own repo.
 If you know your way around perl regular expression matching,